pktharindu/laravel-api-boilerplate-passport/readme.md

 ## Feedback

 I made this project for personal purposes.
-I decided to share it here to help anyone with the same needs.
+I decided to share it here to help anyone with the same needs :innocent:.
 If you have any feedback to improve it, feel free to make a suggestion, or open a PR!

 ## License